xh/hoist-core/README.md

 can be referenced by JS code.
 The built-in Admin console provides a full UI for reviewing, updating, and organizing these entries.

-:see_no_evil: A special `pwd` type allows passwords and other sensitive info to be stored in an encrypted form for use on the server, avoiding the need to save these common types of configuration to the database in plaintext.
+🙈 A special `pwd` type allows passwords and other sensitive info to be stored in an encrypted form for use on the server, avoiding the need to save these common types of configuration to the database in plaintext.
 Note however that any developer can deliberately print the output of an encrypted config by logging the (unencrypted) output of `configService.getPwd()`.